 Note that the positions of these symbols in relation to your text may vary depending on the font and font size used.

 There are a number of third-party add-ons that allow you to generate subscript or superscripts forms of numbers, letters, and some symbols.

 - Simply type in the value for which you need a superscript/ subscript on the left-hand side and you will get the corresponding superscript/subscript on the right-hand side.

-- After that, you can simply copy this and paste it into your Google Sheet.
+- After that, you can simply copy this and paste it into your Google Sheets.

-It might not be long before Google implements tools to directly use superscripts and subscripts in Google sheets too.
+It might not be long before Google implements tools to directly use subscripts and superscript in Google Sheets too.
 But until then, you can try to make do with the above techniques.

 If you have used MS Excel, you might know that there is an inbuilt format that allows you to quickly convert any text to subscript or subscript.
 I hope this is also implemented soon in Google Sheets.

-I would love to know if there are other techniques to add superscript and subscript in Google Sheets that are easier than the above.
+I would love to know if there are other techniques to add superscript or subscript in Google Sheets that are easier than the above.